MasonRemaley/AnthropicStudios/contact.md

 # Feedback

-Feedback from players helps us improve our games!
-You can reach us directly here:
+We'd love to hear from you!
+You can reach us directly via the following methods:

 * [Discord](https://discord.gg/JGeVt5XwPP)
 * [Steam](https://steamcommunity.com/app/1110620)